10 PPC Copywriting Best Practices for Extra Effective Text Ads

-Running PPC ads can be extremely profitable – or it can be a waste of time.
+Running PPC ads can be profitable – or it can be a waste of time.

 What makes the difference?